 - In 500 metres, at a four-way footpath sign and crossing of ways, go straight on along a tarmac path, your direction 25°.
 In 80 metres you pass a children’s adventure playground on your left-hand side.

 - In 100 metres you come on to an estate driveway, Burnt Close, and in a further 120 metres to Cotton Road, where you turn right, your direction 105°, by the thatched Grant Cottage on your right-hand side.
 Keep ahead on Cotton Road to the T-junction with the main road (High Street), with the Rupert Brooke pub opposite (a possible late lunch stop).

-- In 100 metres you come to the Parish Church of St Andrew and St Mary, Grantchester, on your right-hand side.
+- In 100 metres you come to the Parish Church of St Andrew and St Mary, Grantchester, on your right-hand side (worth a look inside).
 Coming out of the church, turn right (to continue in your direction as before down the High Street) and you pass the entrance to Manor Farm on your right.